Cost basis update

 Important state tax information — View the percentage of interest income earned on municipal obligations, on a state-by-state basis, for Delaware Investments Closed-End Municipal Income Funds.

-Funds that derived income from U.S. government obligations — In most states, income from U.S. Treasury securities and other U.S. government obligations is exempt from state income taxes.
+Funds that derived income from U.S. government obligations — In most states, income from U.S. Treasury securities and other U.S. government obligations is exempt from state income taxes subject, in some states, to minimum investment or reporting requirements that must be met by a fund.
 Please contact your tax advisor for details.
 View the list of Delaware Investments closed-end funds that derived a percentage of ordinary dividends from U.S. government obligations.

 Alternative minimum tax